Can You Sell a Condemned House cover in New Orleans

 Property Inspection

-Selling a Condemned Home As-Is in United States
+Selling a Condemned Home As-Is in New Orleans

 Codes vary.
 Know your local requirements.